-The charge may be removed on the application of the registered proprietor on a Form A5, supported by evidence proving that the debt has been paid or set aside.
+The charge may be removed on the application of the registered proprietor on an e-form Change Ownership - General Application, supported by evidence proving that the debt has been paid or set aside.

-If the debt is not paid the Official Trustee or the Trustee in Bankruptcy may sell the land and register a transfer on a modified Transfer of land by mortgagee form, supported by evidence that sufficient notice has been given to the registered proprietor to repay the debt.
+If the debt is not paid the Official Trustee or the Trustee in Bankruptcy may sell the land and register a transfer on a modified , supported by evidence that sufficient notice has been given to the registered proprietor to repay the debt.

 Section 249A of the Act creates a charge on land where a (deceased) bankrupt has spent money on property improvements.
 The charge takes effect from the time of lodgement, but may be postponed by the lodgement of a bona fide charge for value or a bona fide sale for value in favour of any person who had no notice of the bankruptcy charge.
 The charge is in other respects similar to a charge created under s.139ZN and 139ZR of the Act.

 The normal fees are levied for the lodgement and withdrawal of these charges.

 Where a Local Government has expended money on behalf of an owner of land, either by agreement with or on the default of the owner, the money so expended is a charge upon the land until repaid.

 A charge prepared in the manner prescribed by the Registration, Enforcement and Discharge of Local Authority Charges on Land, Regulations and pursuant to the Health Act 1911 (s.372(4)), is presented for registration.